-Not all are quality, not all are of interest – as a matter of fact many are just dead files located on a server out in Internet-land.
+Not all are quality, and not all are of interest.
+Many are just dead files located on a server out in Internet-land.

-Bullseye SEO Ranking and Marketing Tips PDF
+Bullseye SEO PDF

-Now move to the next circle outside of the bullseye.
-Determine which page those phrases apply to most and follow the above.
-If the phrases in any target circle are not closely related or do not apply to each other, you can simply create a new page with useful information and resources (not fluff) that applies to each specific set of phrases.
-As a matter of fact that works even better!
+You don't want phrases in any target circle that are not closely related or do not apply to each other.
+Create a new bullseye using your next set of terms, and then create valuable information and resources (not fluff) that applies to each specific set of phrases.
+That works even better.

 Search Engines are Just Computers

-You will actually dilute your site’s relevancy by trying to get found by everything under the sun.
+You will dilute your site’s relevancy by trying to get found by everything under the sun.
 And if you do not have content that backs up those phrases – well, as we say in Chicago – foe-ged-aboud-it!

 Target your bullseye and have your site mimic that layout.
-You’ll be pleasantly surprised as you see your targeted pages gain higher relevancy, then get found, passed around and commented on.
+You’ll be pleasantly surprised as you see your targeted pages gain higher relevancy, then get found, passed around, and commented on.

-Use target marketing and hit the bullseye!
+Use target SEO marketing and hit the bullseye.